Miracle of Calanda: Thanksgiving and inquiry

-On April 25 Pellicer and his parents went on a pilgrimage to Zaragoza to give thanks to Our Lady of the Pillar, and here too the young man was seen by a great number of people who had known him before with only one leg.
+Messori continues, on April 25 Pellicer and his parents went on a pilgrimage to Zaragoza to give thanks to Our Lady of the Pillar, and here too the young man was seen by a great number of people who had known him before with only one leg.
 Following a request from the city's authority, a formal inquiry was initiated in order to ascertain the veracity of the event.
 Legal proceedings, presided by the archbishop of the city began on June 5 and took about a year.
 All hearings were public and no voice of dissent was recorded.
 Twenty-four witnesses spoke out, selected as the most trustworthy from among the great number of people that knew Pellicer, both from Calanda and from Zaragoza.

 On April 27, 1641, the archbishop of Zaragoza pronounced a judgment, thereby officially declaring the authenticity of the miracle.
 At the end of the year Pellicer was also invited to the royal court at Madrid, where King Philip IV knelt down before him and kissed the leg.
 Recordings also show that the restored leg was the same one as that which had been amputated two and a half years before, for it could be reidentified through some bruises and scars that were there before the amputation.
 Also, the hole in the cemetery of the hospital of Zaragoza in which the leg had been buried was excavated and found empty.

 In the appendix of his book, Vittorio Messori also reports the opinion of Landino Cugola, primary surgeon of the hospital of the University of Verona, a specialist in limb replantation.
 Cugola has carefully studied the testimonies given in the recordings of the proceedings at Zaragoza, which reveal that the leg, after it had only just been restored, was cold and hard with contracted toes and blue in colour.
 Hence, Pellicer was not yet able to put his weight on it and still had to move around on crutches.
 After a few days the leg regained in strength and the toes were stretched out again.
 Also, the leg was initially a few centimetres shorter due to the loss of bone tissue that was caused by the fracture, but within about three months it regained its original length.
 According to Cugola, all this is in perfect accordance with the normal development following the replantation of a leg, although the growth of tissue is usually supported by exerting a pull onto the limb.
 In Pellicer's case this was not necessary.